YutaroHayakawa/ipftrace/README.md

 # ipftrace
-ipftrace is a tool which tracks the functions that the packets have gone through inside the Linux kernel's L3 layer.
+ipftrace is a tool which tracks the functions that the packets have gone through inside the Linux kernel.
-It helps you with understanding how packets are routed inside the kernel.

 ## Dependencies
-- Python3.7
+- Python3.7 or above
 - [BCC](https://github.com/iovisor/bcc)

 ## Usage